naingkhanthtet/devopteam4/use-cases/5-country-reporter-use-case.md

 Country Reporter

 ### Trigger
+A request f
-A request for a top populated countries in a specific continent report is sent to the Country reporter.
+or a top populated countries in a specific continent report is sent to the Country reporter.

 ## MAIN SUCCESS SCENARIO
 1. Organization request a report for top N populated countries in the continent.